nehanalinik/nehanalinik/README.md

 # Hi there, I'm Neha Kennedy 👋

 I'm a passionate **Software Engineer** with a flair for building dynamic web and mobile applications.
-With a rich background as a freelance developer and UI/UX designer, I love turning ideas into seamless digital experiences.
+With a rich background as a Software Developer and UI/UX designer, I love turning ideas into seamless digital experiences.

 ## 🚀 Tech Stack & Skills